hoangdieuctu/icommerce/README.md

 ![picture](system-workflow.png)

 ## Configuration Repository
-To manage and share the configuration between the micro services, configuration repository is required for the entire system.
+To manage and share the configuration between the micro services, configuration repository is required for the entire system.<br>
 Repo: [icommerce-config](https://github.com/hoangdieuctu/icommerce-config)

 The repository contains the configuration of all services with '**default**' profile.